 Their prices are great, usually 3-4€ a pop with also other goodies to choose from, like savory mini-foccaccia bites.
 They don’t have the selection of cheap wine by the glass but they do sell mini-bottles of wines and beers.
 I suggest a beer because the wine is honestly worse than the bag-in-box.
 This is totally a locals place that you have to know due to its location in a small street and no name on the outside.
 I highly recommend the sbriciolona (crumbly, fennel salami) with pecorino, artichoke cream and marinated eggplant on a small sesame seed roll.

-Instead of ‘Ino, try SandwiChic, Procacci or Semel
+Instead of ‘Ino (or after trying them), try SandwiChic, Procacci or Semel

 SandwiChic does gourmet panini, with a placed importance on ingredient quality and artisanal sourcing VERY WELL.
 Plus, the service is really cordial, and I dig the vintage decor and fab music in the background.
 ‘Ino probably has super high overhead costs like rent being off the Ponte Vecchio, so I’ll give them that for 8eu panini with high quality ingredients.

 This is somewhat of a neutral alternative because I Fratellini (meaning: the little brothers) is kinda cool being a literal hole-in-the-wall and the guys that slather slates of pane are pretty real.
-But I find it a bit too discovered.
-Il Cernacchino not only does panini like porchetta and other usual suspects (finocchiona and ewe’s milk pecorino) with sfiziosi (fancy) options like lardo, pecorino and chili pepper marmalade, they have some down-home-cooking Tuscan primi like panzanella summer salad and pappa al pomodoro tomato and bread soup.
+But in case they are too busy or you prefer more options, Il Cernacchino not only does panini like porchetta and other usual suspects (finocchiona and ewe’s milk pecorino) with sfiziosi (fancy) options like lardo, pecorino and chili pepper marmalade, they have some down-home-cooking Tuscan primi like panzanella summer salad and pappa al pomodoro tomato and bread soup.
 I like the sisters, dressed in red, who run it.
 We need to highlight more women food players- afterall Italian food culture sanctifies “la cucina della mamma/nonna” yet most of the people we talk about running eateries are male figures.

 Instead of the Lampredotto stand on Via de’ Macci and especially Trippaio del Porcellino, Try l’Trippaio in Via Gioberti or La Tripperia in Piazza delle Cure